studeo14/c2t/README.md

 # CAS 2 Text
-Project that converts a JPDF_PARSER generated cas to a text format that the datasheet_parser can use to create a new project.
+Project that converts a JPDF_PARSER generated cas to a format that the datasheet_parser can use.

 # How to use

 1. Create an exported cas from the jpdf-parser from GRAF.
 2. Use the `./run.sh` script to run the project
-3. Transfer the rsulting text file as input to the datasheet parser.
+3. Transfer the resulting `.project` file as input to the datasheet parser.

 ## Command line options